-- T1.
-Removal of an existing tree is not allowed unless: - 1.
-The tree is less than four inches in diameter at a point four and half feet (4.5') above grade (or 12 inches in diameter at ground level if a point at 4.5' is not available to measure); or - 2.
-The tree has been damaged by a recent natural event to such an extent that CZDC staff finds it is clearly and plainly an imminent threat to life, property, or public safety. - 3.
-A registered forester (licensed by the Arkansas State Board of Registration for Foresters), a Certified Forester (certified by the Society of American Foresters), or a Certified Arborist (certified by the International Society of Arboriculture) has affirmed in writing that: - a. the tree is dead or so badly damaged or diseased so as be an imminent threat to life, property, or public safety; or - b. the tree is of an invasive or undesirable species; or
+T1.
+Removal of an existing tree is not allowed unless:

+1. The tree is less than four inches in diameter at a point four and half feet (4.5') above grade (or 12 inches in diameter at ground level if a point at 4.5' is not available to measure); or a. the tree is dead or so badly damaged or diseased so as be an imminent threat to life, property, or public safety; or b. the tree is of an invasive or undesirable species; or c. removal of the tree is otherwise consistent with sound arboricultural or urban forestry practices; or